duckafire/TinyLibrary/collection/compacted/README.md

 ## How to use
 1. Download the library (optional).
 2. Copy the content (commentaries are optional).
-3. Paste the code in top of your cartridge (after the *head comments*).
+3. Paste the code in top of your cartridge (after the *header comments*).
 4. Edit the reference name of the library (optional).

 <br>